AdobeDocs/campaign-classic.en/help/delivery/using/steps-defining-the-target-population.md

 ### Reducing the size of the target population {#reducing-the-size-of-the-target-population}

 You can reduce the size of the target population.
-To do this, specify the number of recipients to be exported in the **[!UICONTROL Quantity requested]** field.
+To do this, specify the number of recipients to be exported in the **[!UICONTROL Requested quantity]** field.

 ![](assets/s_ncs_user_edit_del_exe_tab.png)